How to Read A Sectional Chart: An Easy to Understand Guide

 Every location in the world can be pinpointed by a pair of latitude and longitude readings.
 This is one of the most basic skills of map reading and is something that you will need to develop before you can move on to more advanced topics.

-Public use airports Airport that does not have a hard-surfaced runway
+An airport that does not have a hard-surfaced runway.

-Public use airports Tick marks around standard airport symbols mean that fuel is available in the airport Monday through Friday from 10 AM to 4 PM
+Tick marks around standard airport symbols mean that fuel is available in the airport Monday through Friday from 10 AM to 4 PM.

 In contrast, military airports can be easily identified as they are represented by abbreviations such as AAF (Army Air Field), NAS (Naval Air Station), and NAV (Naval Air Facility), among others.